microsoft/onnxscript/docs/optimizer/optimize.md

 ## Introduction

-The ONNXScript `Optimizer` tool provides the user with the functionality to optimize an ONNX model by performing optimizations and clean-ups such as constant folding, dead code elimination, etc.
+The ONNX Script `Optimizer` tool provides the user with the functionality to optimize an ONNX model by performing optimizations and clean-ups such as constant folding, dead code elimination, etc.

 ## Usage